DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "run", "query.table", "--output=silent", "--save", "query_result=berlin_journals", "table=alias:journal_nodes_table", "query=\"select Label, JournalType from data where City=\'Berlin\'\"", extra_env={"KIARA_CONTEXT": "_getting_started"}, max_height=240) }}

-Here we've also used the ``--output=silent`` option, since we've seen that result before.

 From looking at the output, it seems that saving our result has worked.
-We can make sure by letting *kiara* 'explain' to us the data that is stored under the alias 'berlin_journals':
+We can make sure by letting *kiara* 'explain' to us the data that is stored under the alias 'berlin_journals'.
+This time, let's also display the result tables properies (by using the `--properties` flag:

 {{ cli("kiara", "data", "explain", "--properties", "alias:berlin_journals", extra_env={"KIARA_CONTEXT": "_getting_started"}, max_height=240) }}